Ravinderram/-LEGO-Design-Maker-Drawer-Robot-Project/README.md

 - Pen holder mechanism to hold and maneuver a drawing tool.
 - Baseplate or drawing surface for stability during operation.
 ## Programming:
-- Uses a LEGO-compatible programming platform such as the LEGO Mindstorms EV3 software, Scratch, or Python (via EV3Dev).
+- Uses a LEGO-compatible programming platform such as the LEGO Mindstorms EV3 software and  Scratch (via EV3Dev).
 - Commands are sent to control the robot's arm and wheels for drawing smooth curves or sharp angles.
 ## Mechanics:
 - The robot uses a combination of rotational and linear movements to create designs.